m-messiah/distribution/README.md

 ## Run ##

-Add your PRIVATE_TOKEN in **distributor.py** to get access repositories and fix url of your git server.
+Add your GIT_HOST and GIT_TOKEN in **distributor.py** to get access repositories and fix url of your git server.

 Run `sudo -u apache sh -c 'cd /var/www/distributor && ./distributor.py'`